 “We are also delighted to be working with the partnership to provide solutions to the challenges associated with homes living in fuel poverty.”

 Neil Llewelyn from City Energy, said: “Over the last ten years, City Energy has been working with councils across the country to help customers improve the heating in their homes.
 We are delighted to be working with Leicester City Council and E.ON to bring our experience and expertise to the residents of the city.
 Our mission is to make homes warmer, more efficient and reduce fuel poverty across the UK."

-Eligible residents can find out more here or call E.ON on 0333 202 4481 to find out more information about how to apply.
+Eligible residents can find out more on the council's Warm Home Fund pages.
+Alternatively, call E.ON on 0333 202 4481 to find out more information about how to apply.